plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 valueHost.getTextValue()
 ```

-For each discovered consumer, it reads `jivsTextValueAdapter`.
+For each discovered element, it reads `jivsTextValueAdapter`.
 An adapter instance receives the current Text Value through `writeTextValue()`.
 Both `undefined` and `null` are skipped.

 The standard implementation does not use `oldTextValue`.
 It remains part of the contract so subclasses and direct interface implementations receive the complete callback information.